WISDEM/WEIS/docs/how_weis_viz_works.rst

 Installation
 ------------

-We offer two types of installation for users who wants to leverage HPC and the ones who have only local machine to use.
-For users who want to have a main set up on HPC, the whole installation, including WEIS and its dependencies, optimization, applications, will be done on HPC.
-From our preliminary study, the app was able to successfully run with the example optimization case which takes around 430GB.
+We offer two types of installation: (1) for users who wants to leverage HPC and (2) for users working on their local machines.
+The HPC set up is in steps 1--3.
+Users on local machines can skip to step 4.
+From our preliminary study, the app was able to successfully visualize the example optimization case which has around 430GB of information included.

 Set up on HPC
 ~~~~~~~~~~~~~